tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Block Manager Caching**

-The underlying block manager file handles are cached in a storage-engine-level LRU cache with a configurable capacity (`max_open_file_handles`).
+The underlying block manager file handles are cached in a storage-engine-level FIFO cache with a configurable capacity (`max_open_file_handles`).
 When an SSTable is opened, its block manager is added to the cache.
-If the cache is full, the least recently used block manager is automatically closed.
+If the cache is full, the oldest block manager (first opened) is automatically closed.
 This prevents file descriptor exhaustion while maintaining good performance for frequently accessed SSTables.

 #### SSTable Block Layout